How Investors Can Grab Better Returns for Oils and Energy Using the Zacks ESP Screener

 The Zacks Earnings ESP, Explained

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Valero Energy (VLO) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.87 a share, just nine days from its upcoming earnings release on October 21, 2021.
+The final step today is to look at a stock that meets our ESP qualifications.
+Denbury (DEN) earns a #3 (Hold) 21 days from its next quarterly earnings release on November 4, 2021, and its Most Accurate Estimate comes in at $0.63 a share.

-Valero Energy's Earnings ESP sits at 2.69%, which, as explained above, is calculated by taking the percentage difference between the $0.87 Most Accurate Estimate and the Zacks Consensus Estimate of $0.84.
-VLO is also part of a large group of stocks that boast a positive ESP.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+DEN has an Earnings ESP figure of 24.75%, which, as explained above, is calculated by taking the percentage difference between the $0.63 Most Accurate Estimate and the Zacks Consensus Estimate of $0.51.
+Denbury is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported